ssb22/web-imap-etc/README.md

 If the text you wish to check is written by complex Javascript and there’s no simple way to get it out of the site’s source code, and/or if you need to “log in” or perform other interaction to make it available, then you could try installing one of:

+ *  Headless Firefox with GeckoDriver,
  *  Headless Chrome with ChromeDriver,
  *  PhantomJS, or
  *  Edbrowse

 and have WebCheck drive one of these.

-Edbrowse is more lightweight and should be enough in many cases, but the others have more complete DOM support (see discussion on [Edbrowse issue 4](https://github.com/CMB/edbrowse/issues/4)), and some sites will work *only* in Headless Chrome.
+Edbrowse is more lightweight and should be enough in many cases, but the others have more complete DOM support (see discussion on [Edbrowse issue 4](https://github.com/CMB/edbrowse/issues/4)).
 In any case you’d be advised to set the check-frequency wisely (see Efficiency section below).

 For Edbrowse, prepend `e://` to the URL, e.g.:

     e://http://javascripty-site.example.com my comment

-Note that checks on the ‘source’ of a rendered DOM (such as checks for class names written by Javascript) are *not* available when using Edbrowse: you’ll have to run Headless Chrome or PhantomJS for those.
+Note that checks on the ‘source’ of a rendered DOM (such as checks for class names written by Javascript) are *not* available when using Edbrowse: you’ll have to run Headless Firefox, Headless Chrome or PhantomJS for those.

 Advanced users of edbrowse can write scripts to perform simple interaction with a Javascript site before reading out the text, provided such interaction does not involve spaces, for example: